- Summer Term

 Leadership and Community

-The opportunity we offer for transformative personal growth is grounded in a strong, intentional community.
-Activities such as evening “Circle,” weekly community meetings, and group discussions form the foundation of our strong community.
-Students live and travel within a small cohort of their peers and instructors during the entire semester.
-During this time, they develop, refine, and practice their own leadership style in various venues – whether navigating through a remote mountain range, coaching their peers on a challenging rock climb, conducting a habitat restoration project with land managers, or interacting with local gauchos in Patagonia.
-To further their leadership development and personal growth, students receive ample mentorship from faculty, meeting wtih their advisors regularly to discuss their progression toward personal goals and receive feedback that will help them excel during the course.
+The opportunity we offer for transformative personal growth is grounded in an intentional community.
+Activities such as evening “Circle,” weekly community meetings, and group discussions form the foundation of our strong community and the ability for students to develop as a leader.
+Students live and travel within a small cohort of their peers and instructors for the entire semester.
+During this time, they develop, refine, and practice their own leadership style and communication skills in various venues – whether navigating through a remote mountain range, coaching their peers on a challenging rock climb, conducting a habitat restoration project with land managers, or interacting with local gauchos in Patagonia.
+To further their leadership development and personal growth, students receive ample mentorship from faculty, meeting with their advisors regularly to discuss their progression toward personal goals and receive feedback that will help them excel during the course.
 Time for reflection, structured journaling, and informal sharing are also fundamental to each course.
 These experiences build lifelong friendships, open-mindedness to diversity, intellectual maturity, and improved self-awareness to pursue their passions beyond HMI.

 What is the value of wilderness and wild landscapes?
 How do we balance competing values and interests at play in natural resource management?
 Can we restore the landscape to a natural condition?
 These are some of the essential questions students ponder during each semester.

 We believe the best learning occurs in nature’s classroom.
 Through experiential and field-based activities, students explore the complex cultural, environmental, and ecological issues in the areas that they visit.
-In partnership with land management agencies and conservation groups, students participate in authentic service opportunities to protect and restore these wild landscapes.
+In partnership with land management agencies and conservation groups, students participate in hands-on service projects to protect and restore these wild landscapes.

-Students have the option to earn college credit for an additional cost through Colorado Mountain College.
-We offer two different courses: Wilderness and the American Ethic and Outdoor Leadership.
+Students have the option to earn college credit for an additional cost through Colorado Mountain College and Western State Colorado University.
 We recommend students consult with their college to ensure that the course work will transfer.

 Why Invest in a Gap Year?